DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

      - Key locks are also most common and inexpensive form of physical access control device for both interior and exterior use.
      - **Fire Detectors**: There are many types of fire detection systems:
          - Fixed-temperature detection systems: trigger suppression when a specific temperature is reached. inexpensive and is the most common with potentially visible sprinkler head which serves as both the detection and release mechanism (plastic that melts at a specific temperature or small glass vial containing chemicals that vaporize to over-pressurize and shatter the container at a specific temperature to trigger release).
 This system is inexpensive and very reliable
-         - Rate-of-rise detection systems: trigger suppression when the speed at which the temperature changes reaches a specific level.
+         - 🚒Rate-of-rise detection systems: trigger suppression when the speed at which the temperature changes reaches a specific level.
 These are often digital temperature measuring devices, which can be fooled by HVAC heating during winter months and thus are not widely deployed.
-         - Flame-actuated systems trigger suppression based on the infrared energy of flames.
+         - 🚒Flame-actuated systems trigger suppression based on the infrared energy of flames.
 This is fast and reliable but often fairly expensive and is often only used in high-risk environments.
-         - Smoke-actuated systems use photoelectric or radioactive ionization sensors as triggers.
+         - 🚒Smoke-actuated systems use photoelectric or radioactive ionization sensors as triggers.
 Either method monitors for light or radiation obstruction or reduction across an air gap caused by particles in the air.
 It is intended to be triggered by smoke, but dust and steam can sometimes trigger the alarm.
-         - The radioactive ionization-based smoke detectors use americium as a source of alpha particles and a Geiger counter to detect the rate of these particles' transmission across the air gap.
+         - 🚒The radioactive ionization-based smoke detectors use americium as a source of alpha particles and a Geiger counter to detect the rate of these particles' transmission across the air gap.
 This element produces such low levels of radiation that a layer of dead skin cells is sufficient to block its transmission.
-         - Incipient smoke detection systems, also known as aspirating sensors, are able to detect the chemicals typically associated with the very early stages of combustion before a fire is other wise detectible via other means.
+         - 🚒Incipient smoke detection systems, also known as aspirating sensors, are able to detect the chemicals typically associated with the very early stages of combustion before a fire is other wise detectible via other means.
 These devices are even more costly than flame-actuated sensors and are also only used in high-risk or critical environments.
 - 🔴**Administrative Access Control**:
      - Access Control Policies, User Account Management, Background checks, Role-Based Access Control (RBAC), Regular Audits and Reviews, Training and Awareness Programs
 - 🔴**Technical Access Control**: